Magnetic plateaus and jumps in a spin-1/2 ladder with alternate Ising-Heisenberg rungs: a field dependent study: Summary

-In this manuscript, we study the effect of external magnetic field on the GS phases of Hamiltonian in Eq.\ref{eqn:hamiltonian} of a frustrated spin-$\frac{1}{2}$ two-leg ladder with alternate Ising and Heisenberg type of rung and Ising type of interaction in the leg and diagonal.
-Tuning of the exchange parameters in the model Hamiltonian can give rise to four GS phases: (i) the SRFM, (ii) the AAFM, (iii) the Dimer, and (iv)the SLFM, whose spin arrangements are schematically represented in Fig.\ref{fig:model2}.b. [(i)-(iv)].
-We analyzed the magnetization behavior in the presence of external magnetic fields: longitudinal and transverse.
-In the presence of the longitudinal magnetic field $h$, the GS shows three magnetic plateaus: the first one is due to the finite spin gap, the second plateau at $m=1/4$ is formed due to the polarization of either type of rung spin dimers along the field.
+In the presence of the longitudinal magnetic field $h$, the GS shows three magnetic plateaus: the first one is due to the finite spin gap, the second plateau at $m=1/4$ is formed due to the polarization of either Ising or Heisenberg type of rung spin dimers along the field.
 This can be of two types as shown in Fig.\ref{fig:configuration}.b.
-In the SRFM phase, the Heisenberg rung spin pairs $S-S$ are polarized giving rise to $m=1/4$ plateau type-1 as shown in Fig.\ref{fig:configuration}.b.(i).
-But for the other three phases: the AAFM, the Dimer, and the SLFM, the $\sigma-\sigma$ spins are polarized at $m=1/4$ and give rise to plateau type-2 as shown in Fig.\ref{fig:configuration}.b.(ii).
-In the presence of a large external field in all phases, all of the spins are completely polarized along the field and form the third plateau at the saturation magnetization $m=1/2$.
+In the SRFM phase, the Heisenberg rung spin pairs $S-S$ are polarized giving rise to ``$m=1/4$ plateau type-1'' or ``P-I" phase as shown in Fig.\ref{fig:configuration}.b.(i).
+But for the other three zero field GS phases: the AAFM, the Dimer, and the SLFM, the $\sigma-\sigma$ spins are polarized at $m=1/4$ and give rise to ``$m=1/4$ plateau type-2" or ``P-II" phase as shown in Fig.\ref{fig:configuration}.b.(ii).
+In the presence of a large external field in all phases, all of the spins are completely polarized along the field and form the third plateau at the saturation magnetization $m=1/2$ which is named FP.
 The $m=1/4$ plateau width is sensitive to the parameter values as obtained in Eq.\ref{eqn:plateauwidth}.
-We also notice that two plateaus are connected by jumps in the magnetization curve and this is because of the unpairing of either all $S-S$ or all $\sigma-\sigma$ rung dimers.
+We also notice that two plateaus are connected by jumps in the magnetization curve and this is because of the unpairing of either all $S-S$ (for P-I) or all $\sigma-\sigma$ (for P-II) rung dimers.